7.1 Google’s Security Measures, Controls and

-Protection Law applies to the processing of Customer
+Protection Law applies to the processing of Partner

-Personal Data, Google will allow Customer or an
+Personal Data, Google will allow Partner or an independent

-compliance with its obligations under these Terms in
+obligations under these Terms in accordance with Section

-for Reviews and Audits).
-During an audit, Google will make
+During an audit, Google will make available all

-compliance and contribute to the audit as described in
+contribute to the audit as described in Section 7.4

 described in Section 10.3 (Restricted Transfers), Google

-will allow Customer (or an independent auditor appointed
+will allow Partner (or an independent auditor appointed by

-by Customer) to conduct audits as described in those SCCs
+Partner) to conduct audits as described in those SCCs and,

-and, during an audit, make available all information
+during an audit, make available all information required

-required by those SCCs, both in accordance with Section
+by those SCCs, both in accordance with Section 7.5.3

 audit to verify Google’s compliance with its obligations